minprog/programmeren-ki/problems/hangman-classic/hangman.md

 1. Prompt the user for how many letters the Hangman word should have.
 If the input is not a positive integer, or there is no word with that many letters, repeat the prompt until you get correct input.

-2. Prompt the user for how many guesses she should get until she loses.
+2. Prompt the user for how many **wrong** guesses she should get until she loses.
 This should be a positive integer.

 4. Play the game: repeatedly do the following